mulesoft-catalyst/circuit-breaker-policy-mule-4/README.md

 When working on a layered architecture (API-Led is a good example) it doesn't make sense to propagate the incoming requests when we know that one of the components of this architecture is not working correctly.
 This policy provides an entry point for the consumer, preventing spreading calls through the different layers, allowing time to failing resources to recover.

 ### How?
 This policy handles a deterministic model that indicates the state of the circuit.
-It uses the Mule Object Store (OS) to save and retrieve the values after each call.
+It uses the [Mule Object Store](https://docs.mulesoft.com/object-store-connector/1.2/object-store-connector-reference) module (OS) to save and retrieve the values after each call.

 When the application starts, OS is initialized using the ${appId} property as key, as shown below.